Employee Ethical Standards & Mandatory Reporting

 3. Aware of the importance of maintaining the respect and confidence of one’s colleagues, of students, of parents, and of other members of the community, the educator strives to achieve and sustain the highest degree of ethical conduct.

-6. All employees are required to report misconduct by instructional personnel or school administrators that affects th, school administrators, or other employees that affects the health, safety, or welfare of a student.
+All employees have a duty to report any alleged misconduct by educational support employees, instructional personnel, or school administrators that affects the health, safety, or welfare of a student.

-7. Examples of misconduct may include inappropriate communication or relationships with students, sexual misconduct or innuendo, use of drugs or alcohol on campus or during school activities, physical aggression or abuse, disparaging, demeaning, or abusive language, and boundary violations or unethical behavior.
+Inappropriate communication or relationships with students, sexual misconduct or innuendo, use of drugs or alcohol on campus or during school activities, physical aggression or abuse, disparaging/demeaning/abusive language, boundary violations, or other unethical behavior.

-12. If the report involves the Head of School, it should be directed to the appropriate governing authority.
+If the report involves the Head of School, direct it to the school’s governing board or appropriate authority.

-Be prepared to provide specific descriptions of the incident(s) or circumstances contributing to the risk of harm.
+Be prepared to provide specific descriptions of the incident(s).

 Report Hotline: 1-800-96-ABUSE (1-800-962-2873)